 What is lumbar spinal stenosis?

-As we grow older our spine changes, often leading to the degeneration of the vertebrae, or the bones of the spine.
+As we grow older, our spine changes, often leading to the degeneration of the vertebrae, or the bones of the spine.

 What are causes of lumbar spinal stenosis?